cristbjesus/nomads-dice-roller/README.md

     };
     ```

-- Run `ng build` to build the project.
+- Run `ng build --configuration development` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ### Production environment